Ensuring your research makes an impact

 Facebook and Twitter are increasingly popular tools amongst researchers.
 They’re a quick and easy way for researchers to talk about developments in their research field or post about their latest publication.
 If people start talking about your article, it can increase awareness and readers enormously.
 It’s also a great way to reach media outlets, with the potential for journalists to pick up on newsworthy research.

 Find out more about how to tweet your research.

 6. Update your profile on professional and academic networking sites

 If you’re on Linkedin, Academia.edu, ResearchGate, Mendeley, or any other professional or academic networking site, you can include links to your article, building a complete picture of your professional expertise and accomplishments.
 People looking at your profile are already interested in you, and highly likely to click through and read your research.
 Find out more about sharing your work, including how to post links from these sites to your published article on Taylor & Francis Online.
 We have contributed to, and endorse, STM’s Voluntary principles for article sharing on scholarly collaboration networks.

 It’s easy to post a short message to any discussion lists you are a member of, letting people know that the journal’s latest issue, which includes your article, is now available.
 You can register for the Table of Contents alert for the journal, and forward on the email as soon as it comes through.

 If you blog, don’t forget to tell your readers about your latest article.
 Find out how to make blogging work for you.

 9. Video abstracts

 Video abstracts are one way to introduce people to your article, giving you the chance to simply outline the focus of your article.
-This can be brief (five minutes or less).
+This can be brief (three minutes or less).
 Videos are becoming an increasingly popular way to encourage others to read your research.
 If you are interested in creating a video abstract, get in touch and we can help with guidance and support.
-We will also feature your video on Taylor & Francis Online.
+We can also feature your video on the abstract page for your article on Taylor & Francis Online.